nagvbt/nagvbt.github.io/docs/Tutorials/ActiveX.md

 An ActiveX control is anything you might see in the Toolbox of Visual studio (i.e. EditBox, combobox e.t.c) we can even use the Activex controls in web pages using and handling events with Javascript.

-**Steps**
+## Steps

 1. Open VS 2008
 2. File->NewProject give the project name as "MathOCX" 3.Click OK and Click Finish
 3. To add a method
    - Go to class View, Expand "MathOCXLib"
    - RightClick on the "\_DMathOCX" and click 'Add >' Add Method...
-4. 'Add Method Wizard' Dialog will be displayed as shown in below fig Add the function returntype, parameter and function names as Add and Sub
+4. 'Add Method Wizard' Dialog will be displayed as shown in below fig Add the function return type, parameter and function names as Add and Sub

    ```cpp
    DOUBLE Add(DOUBLE i, DOUBLE j)